netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 nfctl --credentials NETFOUNDRY_API_ACCOUNT
 ```

 You may supply an API account as a JSON file path to `nfctl --credentials NETFOUNDRY_API_ACCOUNT` in order to login.
-It is not strictly necessary to supply this option if you already have a non-expired login token.
+It is not strictly necessary to supply this option if you already have a login token.
 You may learn how to obtain an API account credentials file in [the authentication guide](/guides/authentication/#get-an-api-account).

 ### verbose